 Mauritania Travel Health Advice

 Malaria is a problem in the southern provinces and some form of prophylaxis is recommended for all travellers in the south; however, there is no malaria risk in the provinces of Adrar, Dakhlet-Nouadhibou, Inchiri and Tiris Zemmour.
-A yellow fever vaccination is required for travellers arriving from countries with a risk of yellow fever transmission, and is recommended for all travellers.
+A yellow fever vaccination is required for travellers arriving from countries with a risk of yellow fever transmission, and is recommended for all travellers visiting regions south of the Sahara in Mauritania.
 A vaccination for meningococcus is recommended for all travellers during the dry season, between November and June.
 Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid, and travellers are generally advised to be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.
 Travellers who will be coming into contact with bats, or may be at risk of animal bites, should consider a rabies vaccination.

 Travellers should not drink tap water in Mauritania unless it has been boiled, filtered or chemically disinfected, and should avoid ice in beverages.
 Don't eat fruit and vegetables unless they have been cooked or peeled, and eat all cooked meals while still hot.

 Medical facilities in Mauritania are limited and visitors should ensure that they have comprehensive travel and health insurance.
-Basic medical care is available in the capital, but nonexistent elsewhere.
+Basic medical care is available in the capital.
 Most doctors and hospitals will expect payment in cash, regardless of whether you have travel health insurance.
 Visitors should take along any medication they may need, in its original packaging and accompanied by a signed and dated letter from a doctor detailing what the medicine is and why it is needed.

 View information on diseases: